 Frequently Asked Questions

-This section provides answers to frequently asked questions about the role of an IRS revenue officer.
+This section provides answers to frequently asked questions about the role of an IRS Revenue Officer.

-What Is an IRS Agent?
+What Is the Role of an IRS Revenue Officer?

 What Is the Training for an IRS Revenue Officer?